 My Florida Child Support Calculator is FREE.
+I don’t know who you are unless you tell me.
+No bill is coming in the mail!
 You don’t need my permission to use it.
 You don’t need to send me your email address to use it.
 If you want to send me the results, you can – but you certainly do not have to.

 WARNING: No calculator is perfect.
 No calculator can take the place of an actual Florida family law attorney.
 Before you go to court, please consider at least consulting with a Florida family law attorney.